askvortsov1/dynamic-django-forms/README.md

 ## Custom JS for FormBuilder

-On `settings.py` you can use a variable to inject custom JS code before that is initialized.
+On `settings.py` you can use a variable to inject custom JS code before the form builder is initialized.
+Note that the `options` variable.
+Note that when this custom JS runs, the following variables are available:

+- `textArea`: This is a hidden textarea input used to submit the JSON form schema.
+- `options`: This is a [FormBuilder Options object](https://formbuilder.online/docs/) that you can override and modify to change how the form is displayed.

 ```
 DYNAMIC_FORMS_CUSTOM_JS = 'console.log(1)'